Washington Marriott Wardman Park: Second 1980 hotel structure

-After the collapse of the housing market during the 2008 financial crisis, JBG decided to construct an apartment building on the vacant acreage rather than condominiums.
+Due to the 2008 financial crisis, JBG constructed an apartment building on the vacant acreage rather than condominiums.
 D.C.-based architect David M. Schwarz designed an eight-story, 212-unit building for the company.
 Originally called Wardman West, the name was later changed to 2700 Woodley and then later to The Woodley.
 In June 2014, after the building was completed, but before it was leased, JBG sold The Woodley for $195 million, or $920,000 per unit, to TIAA-CREF, which set a record for the highest price-per-unit ever paid for a multifamily project in the D.C. metropolitan area.

 In 2015, JBG renovated floors 3 to 8 of the Wardman Tower into 32 luxury condominiums, while the first and second floors remained part of the hotel business.
 The project was financed by $54 million from North America Sekisui House LLC (NASH), the North American division of the largest homebuilding corporation in Japan.
 One of the condominium units sold for $8.4 million.
+In 2020, Wardman Tower Condominium Unit Owners Association sued JBG Smith over undisclosed issues including faulty elevators and HVAC systems.
+A court awarded the association $118.7 million, which was tripled to $356 million per the D.C.
+Consumer Protection Procedures Act.
+JBG appealed the verdict.

 In January 2018, JBG Group and CIM Group, which had owned roughly equal interests in the hotel, sold a controlling interest in the property (66.67%) to Pacific Life, with JBG and CIM each retaining 16.67% ownership.
 In February 2020, CIM Group sold its interest in the hotel.

-In March 2020, the hotel closed temporarily, due to the COVID-19 pandemic.
-On June 22, 2020, the hotel's owners notified the workers' union that they might close the hotel permanently.
-On September 3, 2020, Pacific Life petitioned in a Delaware court to dissolve its ownership partnership with JBG.
-The two companies resolved their dispute on October 2, 2020.
-On October 6, 2020, Marriott sued Pacific Life (which owned 80% of the property) and JBG Smith (which owned 20%).
+In June 2020, during COVID-19 pandemic, the owners of the hotel planned to close it permanently.
+In September 2020, Pacific Life petitioned in a Delaware court to dissolve its ownership partnership with JBG.
+The two companies resolved their dispute in October 2020.

+In October 2020, Marriott sued Pacific Life (which owned 80% of the property) and JBG Smith (which owned 20%).
 Marriott claimed the two companies were intentionally failing to invest contractually obligated capital in the hotel to force the property to close so it could be redeveloped, cheating Marriott of fees to be earned from its long-term management contract.
 In October 2020, JBG Smith transferred its ownership stake in the hotel to Pacific Life with a zero value.

-On January 11, 2021, the owning entity, Pacific Life subsidiary Wardman Hotel Owner LLC, filed for bankruptcy, announced that the hotel would be closed permanently, and ended its management contract with Marriott.
+In January 2021, the owning entity, Pacific Life subsidiary Wardman Hotel Owner LLC, filed for bankruptcy, announced that the hotel would be closed permanently, and ended its management contract with Marriott.
 In December 2021, the property was sold in a 192-round bankruptcy auction to Carmel Partners for $152.2 million, with plans for redevelopment.

 Demolition of the main 1980 wing began in October 2022 and was completed in mid-2023.
-In August 2023, Carmel secured a $360 million loan from Wells Fargo for the redevelopment, with plans for two large residential towers to be built on the property.
+The redevelopment, which includes two residential towers, opened in 2025; rents are as high as $13,000/month.